Chart Color Schemes

 Population growth drivers in Noble Park are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-The estimated population of the suburb of Noble Park is around 34,263 as of February 2026.
-This figure reflects an increase of 2,006 people since the 2021 Census, which reported a population of 32,257 people.
-The increase is inferred from AreaSearch's estimate of the resident population at 34,024 following examination of the latest ERP data release by the ABS in June 2024 and an additional 305 validated new addresses since the Census date.
-This level of population results in a density ratio of 3,998 persons per square kilometer, placing Noble Park in the top 10% of national locations assessed by AreaSearch.
-The suburb's 6.2% growth since the census is within 0.7 percentage points of the SA3 area (6.9%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 89.0% of overall population gains during recent periods, driving primary growth for the area.
+As of Feb 2026, the population of Noble Park is estimated at around 34,263.
+This reflects a growth of 2,006 people since the 2021 Census, which reported a population of 32,257.
+The increase is inferred from AreaSearch's estimate of resident population at 34,024 following examination of ABS' latest ERP data release in June 2024 and an additional 305 validated new addresses since the Census date.
+This results in a population density ratio of 3,998 persons per square kilometer, placing Noble Park in the top 10% of national locations assessed by AreaSearch.
+The suburb's 6.2% growth since census is within 0.7 percentage points of its SA3 area (6.9%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 89.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, making adjustments employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the suburb is expected to grow by 5,302 persons to 2041, reflecting an increase of 14.8% in total over the 17-year period.
+Future population dynamics project an above median growth for the suburb, with an expected increase of 5,320 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 14.8% over the 17 years.

 Frequently Asked Questions - Population